formatjs/formatjs/README.md

 C: Mac Mini will cost €200 if ordered by 6:00 PM
 ```

-By having defined `this.props.formats`, which specifies a set of named formats under `date` and `number` members, allow us to use those named formats as a second argument for `intlNumber()` and `intlDate()`, but also allow us to reference them as a third token when defining the messages, e.g: `{deadline, date, timeStyle}`, which describes the format options for `deadline` value, specifying that it is a `date` and should be formatted using `timeStyle` custom formatter.
+By defining `this.props.formats`, which specifies a set of named formats under `date` and `number` members, you can use those named formats as a second argument for `intlNumber()` and `intlDate()`.
+You can also reference them as a third token when defining the messages, e.g: `{deadline, date, timeStyle}`.
+In this case `deadline` describes the format options for its value, specifying that it is a `date` and should be formatted using the `timeStyle` custom formatter.

 ### App Configuration